autumnblue/Rhino-2/PROJECT_STRUCTURE.md

   api: ({ get }) => get('clients/', { // get, post, del, put, patch
     // the second parameter is request options which can include everything what
     // fetch function accepts like "headers" or "body"
-    // there ate two custom keys: "params" and "data"
+    // there are two custom keys: "params" and "data"
     params: { // params are serialized to query string
       include: ['departments', 'umbrella'],
       page: 1,